The spirit of charity is one of humility (1 Corinthians 13:4-5) that:

 Christ obeys, yet is equal to, the Father.
 All things depend on Christ, yet Christ is reliant on the Father (Luke 22:41; John 14:21, 15:10, 10:18; Hebrews 5:8; Philippians 2:8; Matthew 27:43; 1 Peter 2:23).

-Christ was born in a manger from poor parents, submitting to them for 30 years; yet born via the Holy Spirit, with power over Satan, as our Counselor, Mighty God, Everlasting Father, and the bright Morning Star (Luke 2:24, 1:35; Leviticus 5:7; Isaiah 9:6; Numbers 24:17; Revelation 22:16).
+Christ was born in a manger to poor parents and submitted to them for 30 years.
+He was born via the Holy Spirit, with power over Satan, as our Counselor, Mighty God, Everlasting Father, and the bright Morning Star (Luke 2:24, 1:35; Leviticus 5:7; Isaiah 9:6; Numbers 24:17; Revelation 22:16).

-At the last judgment, our totally merciful Christ will appear as the bridegroom to the church, inheriting the Kingdom with them forever.
-Yet earth and heavens will tremble before our totally just Christ (Revelation 20:11, Psalm 85:10, Romans 3:25-26).
+At the last judgment, our merciful Christ will appear as the bridegroom to the church, inheriting the Kingdom with them forever.
+Yet earth and heaven will tremble before our just Christ (Revelation 20:11, Psalm 85:10, Romans 3:25-26).